This post may contain affiliate links. Please read my disclosure policy for more details.

 - Return the soup to the pot and stir

 - Add the pasta and cook over low-medium heat

-- Serve with a drizzle of extra virgin olive oil, black pepper, and fresh Italian parsley if you wish.
-And flavorsome parmesan cheese, if you don’t keep it vegan.
+- Serve with a drizzle of extra virgin olive oil, black pepper, and chopped Italian parsley if you wish.
+Also, freshly grated parmesan cheese works so well if you don’t keep it vegan.
 Enjoy!